djangocon/2023.djangocon.eu/_pages/visas.md

 ---
-description: Information about obtaining a Visa to visit DjangoCon US
+description: Information about obtaining a Visa to visit DjangoCon Europe
-heading: Visa Support at DjangoCon US
+heading: Visa Information
 layout: default
 permalink: /visas/
-published: false
+published: true
-title: Visa Support at DjangoCon US
+title: Visa Information
 ---

-## Do I need a visa to enter the USA?
+## Do I need a visa to attend DjangoCon Europe?

-That depends on what country issued your passport; see the [US State Department](https://travel.state.gov/content/travel/en/us-visas/tourism-visit.html) website for more information.
+If you’re planning to attend DjangoCon Europe, first check whether you need a visa to visit the UK.
+Fill in the form on [this page](https://www.gov.uk/check-uk-visa/y) to check whether you need a visa.
+A standard UK visitor visa costs £100, and may take around 6 weeks to process.
+You can find more information on visa requirements for visiting the UK here.

-## I need a letter to obtain a visa.
-Can you help me with that?
+## Can you help me with an invitation letter for my visa?

-We sure can!
-Head over to <a href="/invitation">Get Invitation Letter</a> to request your letter of invitation for your visa application at the US Consulate.
-You will be required to provide:
+If you require an invitation letter for your visa application, please first purchase your ticket and then send an email to [{{ site.contact_us_email }}](mailto:{{ site.contact_us_email }}) with:

+- your ticket confirmation
-- Full name (as it appears on your passport)
+- full name
-- Passport number
+- address
-- Date of birth
+- a copy of your passport
-- Home address
+- your company and/or university name and address
-- Title of talk you're presenting (if any)
-- Amount of opportunity grant funds awarded (if any)

-Do this as soon as you can!
-Wait times to get a visitor visa interview are extremely long (and in some countries are over a year).

-## I can't get an appointment with the US Consulate in time for the conference.
-Can I get a refund?

-Send an <a href="mailto:{{site.visa_email}}">email</a> to our visa team and we'll make sure you get taken care of.
+## Can I get financial help for my visa application?
+Yes, you can apply for a <a href="/opportunity-grants/">grant</a> to reimburse the costs of your visa application, up to the standard UK visitor visa fee (£100).